roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  "As you can see," Victor began his commentary, "her ass and legs are perfect.
 Look how tan and toned her legs are -- very athletic and feminine at the same time.
 And her ass is just as smooth and firm and round as it looks on this video."
 Still filming, he reached out and squeezed her ass cheek, then pulled on the string splitting her ass, tugging into deeper between her legs.
 Cori never broke stride.

  "If you enjoy looking at this ass, think how much fun it is to touch and play with any time you want," Victor continued.
 "Of course, the view is pretty good from the front, too."
 He moved around to the front of the treadmill, keeping the camera focused at her waist so that he now had a tight shot of her bare belly and the camel toe created by the taut sling.
 "I don't think I have any words to do that justice," Victor continued.
 "Perfection is the best I can offer.
 And these are mighty fine, too."
 He panned up now to her tits, letting the camera record her jiggling knockers for a few moments before reaching out and pulling the straps to the outsides of her breasts.
 Her hard nipples pointed straight at the camera, bouncing lightly atop her firm breasts.
-Report_Story #5